OPEN TO COLORADO RESIDENTS ONLY

 Minimum Qualifications, Substitutions, Conditions of Employment & Appeal Rights

-Graduation from an accredited college or university with a bachelor's degree in Business, Human Resources, Criminal Justice, Behavioral Sciences or closely related field of study.
+Graduation from an accredited college or university with a bachelor's degree in Criminal Justice, Social Work, Behavioral Sciences or closely related field of study.
+(You must upload a copy of your unofficial college transcripts to your application, in order to receive credit).

 Part-time experience will be pro-rated.
 This work experience must be clearly described, in your own words, in the work history section of your application to meet this requirement.